novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

         PUBLISH_DIR: ./_book
 ```

-The `job_deploy_website` that we have created responsible for generating the web base version of the ebook.
-This newly created `job_deploy_ebooks` created for different purpose, to generate the file version (pdf, epub, mobi).
-The generated file will be pushed to branch named `ebooks`.
+The `job_deploy_website` that we have created responsible for generating the web-based version of the ebook.
+This newly created `job_deploy_ebooks` created for a different purpose, to generate the file version (`.pdf`, `.epub`, `.mobi`).
+The generated files will be pushed to a branch named `ebooks`.
+Calibre is the library that we use to handle the ebook files generation.

-The ebook file generated handle by a library called `calibre`.

-Ok, now let's update the repo with recent changes.
+Ok, now let's push the recent changes into upstream.

 ```bash
 git add .